penninesoaringclub/newsletter/content/posts/2025-04/index.md

 ---

-Fly safe, see you in April.
+Fly safe, see you in May.